 What really makes a “strong” password?
-And why are your end-users tortured with them in the first place?
+And why are you and your end-users continually tortured by them?
 How do hackers crack your passwords with ease?
-And what can/should you do about your authentication methods?
+And what can/should you do to improve your organization’s authentication methods?

 Password complexity, length, and rotation requirements are the bane of IT...

 In the next three years, CISOs face daunting challenges, including rapidly changing threat vectors, new APT attacks and the implementation of new defensive solutions, says Anuprita Daga, chief information security officer and chief data protection officer at Yes Bank.